DanielBMarkham/Info-Ops/manuscript/chapter19.md

 **The backlog isn't about stuff you're going to do.
 It's about ways you're going to change the target system.** To-do stuffed backlogs are good for robots, not for people being paid to use their brains.

-Ideally you wouldn't do anything and and you'd still somehow change the target system to provide fabulous wealth and we're all living on tropical islands drinking those drinks with little umbrellas in them.
+Ideally you wouldn't do anything and you'd still somehow change the target system to provide fabulous wealth.
+Then you'd be living on tropical islands drinking those drinks with little umbrellas in them.
 Worst-case, you have some to-do list from hell that you call a backlog and everybody has far too much work than they ever could get done and the target system doesn't change at all.

 ## How NOT to do Backlog Grooming

 Require a large group to attend.
-Only have it once a month or so, and make sure the group that is attending never see each other much during the day.
+Only have it once a month or so, and make sure the group that is attending never sees each other much during the day.
 (This will provide for an incredible amount of cross-talk and make it difficult to stay focused).
 Use a projector in a darkened room, especially after lunch, because who doesn't like projectors in a dark room after a big meal?

 Once everybody is assembled, bring up a big list of items on an electronic tool, preferably all prefixed with some impenetrable code that you use as a moniker.
 "First up is CS743183 dash seven.
 Who can forget that one?"